LauraMayock/The-happy-reader/README.md

 ![Kanban board github](https://res.cloudinary.com/dyhess8yw/image/upload/v1670436094/Kamban_board_r9euxi.png)
 Layout.

 Github issues were used to create User Stories and any other Fixes or Updates for the project.
-This was where the project user was assigned, labels were added to show at a glance importance of tasks and help prioritise jobs.
+This is where the project user was assigned; labels were added to show at a glance importance of tasks and help prioritize jobs.
 User story was added to the appropriate Iteration and the project.
-Each User Story, Fix or Update had a clear title, acceptance criteria and smaller tasks (if appropriate).
+Each User Story, Fix or Update had a clear title, acceptance criteria and smaller tasks (if applicable).

 Milestones were used to create Iterations.
-There were 3 Iterations each dated appropriately.
+There were 3 Iterations, each dated appropriately.
 User Stories were completed based on the current Iteration that was in progress.

 ### User Stories

 **Iteration 1**
-* As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.
+* As a Site Admin I can create, read, update and delete posts to manage my blog content.
 * As a user I can easily see the purpose of the site from the landing page so that I can see if the site is relevant to my needs.
 * As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments